📰 Trusted Voices for a Turbulent Time

 Heather Cox Richardson – Letters from an American (Substack)

-A historian connecting today’s politics with America’s political past.
+A historian connecting today’s politics with America’s political past, she occasionally draws connections to U.S. foreign policy and Cold War legacy.

 Host and author providing deeply researched, historically informed commentary on extremism, corruption, and threats to democracy.
 Notable books: Blowout, Drift, Prequel